 The Illinois family court may also appoint a GAL in a post-decree matter (a “post-decree” matter means that the divorce is final and the issue is arising after the divorce) involving modification of decision making or parenting time.
 An example would be if parents share joint decision-making and equal parenting time, yet Mom is struggling with alcohol abuse and it has impacted her ability to parent.
 Dad may come to court and request that he is awarded sole decision-making and the court orders Mom to be sober during limited parenting time.
 A GAL would be appointed.

 What Does a Guardian ad Litem do in Illinois?

 The GAL will receive copies of the court file (the motions and responses filed, and the Allocation Judgement if it is a post-decree matter) and may request other relevant documents, such as the children’s report cards, attendance reports, medical records, and/or police reports.
 The GAL will investigate allegations made by interviewing the parents, the children, and perhaps, teachers, doctors, coaches, other extended family members, or other individuals relevant to the situation at hand.

 The GAL then prepares an oral or written report to the court regarding his or her recommendations in accordance with the best interest of the child.
 That is the standard.
 The standard is not what Mom wants or what is convenient for her.
 The standard is not what Dad wants or what is convenient for him.
-The standard in court regarding issues related to children is the best interest of the child.
+The standard in court regarding issues related to children is in the best interest of the child.
 Overall, the Judge will take the GAL’s recommendations into account and is extremely likely to follow such recommendations.

-Custody Lawyers in Lake County, Illinois
+Schedule an Appointment with Custody Lawyers in Lake County, Illinois